 - Human Growth and Development

 - Personal and Family Care in Multiple Environments

 - Mental Health Concepts

-*While Gwinnett Institute provides test preparation and review assistance to college students, it cannot guarantee any college student will be able to take or pass any type of licensure exam.
+*While Gwinnett Institute provides test preparation and review assistance to college students, it cannot guarantee any college student will be able to take or pass any licensure exam.
 College students must be mindful throughout their entire school training program that licensure is a required pre-requisite for employment as a nurse and to diligently prepare themselves to meet this important requirement.

 Gwinnett Institute offers practical nursing program courses to gain essential skills and training to achieve entry-level positions in the LPN career field.
 These courses will be the first step in starting a rewarding career.
 The courses covered in the LPN program include:

 Please refer to the catalog for a listing of all courses in your program of interest.

 While we do not guarantee employment, we provide continuous career services assistance upon graduation from your LPN diploma program.

 For disclosures related to the Department of Education’s Gainful Employment Rule, click below.

 Gwinnett Institute (License #4249) is licensed by the Commission for Independent Education of The Florida Department of Education, 325 West Gaines Street, Suite 1414, Tallahassee, Florida 32399-0400, (888) 224-6684.
 The Practical Nursing program is approved by the Florida Board of Nursing (License #NPPN-70-124).